For Community Partners

 Through our partnerships, the Center for Experiential Learning hopes to fulfill Loyola’s mission of “expanding knowledge in the service of humanity through learning, justice and faith,” and to support the efforts of our employer/community partners as well.

-Read the full partnership rights and responsibilities in the CEL Partnership Statement here.
+Read the full partnership rights and responsibilities in the CEL Partnership Statement.
 Our Partnership Statement provides a philosophical reflection on why and how we partner with non-profit and employer partners and a review of the responsibilities of faculty, students, community organizations, and Loyola involved in the experiential learning relationship.

-Should you have further questions, please don't hesitate to contact Andrew Miller, Community Partnerships Coordinator.
+Should you have further questions, please contact Andrew Miller, Community Partnerships Coordinator.